When I was a younger entrepreneur, I couldn’t help but wonder if investing in real estate was a good idea.

 You became what they call “house poor.”
 You had a beautiful home you could be proud of, but it was also the black hole all your savings disappeared into.

-But, as an entrepreneur, I couldn’t help but wonder if buying a home was a good investment.
+I couldn’t help but wonder if this was at all a good investment.